 Louise Paull of Lawbite explains employment rights for shift workers, especially if they are facing changing shift patterns.

 As clients and customers come to expect a round the clock service, shift working is increasing.
-For many employees, shift work is a choice that offers flexibility, freedom and opportunity to balance family and home.
+For many shift workers, it is a choice that offers flexibility, freedom and opportunity to balance family and home.

 These variations may not work for all employees, particularly as their circumstances change with the arrival of children and their differing needs as they progress through school.